josecarneiro/ironhack-technical-interview/README.md

 The second interview is normally a technical interview.
 The interviewer might be a developer who works as technical lead in the project you aim to work on, or a technical employee whose sole responsibility is to interview potential job candidates.

 After a technical interview, some companies will ask a candidate to complete a technical challenge.
-This technical challenge might be sent as "homework" to be completed in a timeframe ranging from 2 to 7 days.
+This technical challenge might be sent as "homework" to be completed in a time frame ranging from 2 to 7 days.
 It might also be administered in person with the duration of 1 to 2 hours.

 A third and last interview might be conducted by other company stakeholders, such as the company's CEO, a general manager, HR personnel, or development team members to ensure a cultural fit.